dgaydukov/cert-aws/sa/files/sa.md

 * stores objects as blobs, usually you put serialized result of db query
 * new cluster (vertical scaling) starts empty
 Redis:
 * cluster consists of up to 15 shards (each shard is 1 primary and up to 5 replica nodes), so totally 15*6 = 90 nodes.
 So if you need data replication you should use redis.
-Replication is supported by only redis.
+Replication is supported only by redis.
 * support persisting in-memory data to disk
 * supports blob/list/set/array as data types.
 * can also sort/rank data (used for leaderboard)
 * new cluster can be initialized from snapshot
-Redis security - when you create redis cluster you can enable 2 types of security:
+Redis security - when you create redis cluster you can enable 2 types of security (memcached doesn't support encryption):
 * encryption at-rest - you specify cmk to encrypt data while at rest
 * encryption in-transit - you specify Redis AUTH Token (16-128 chars) that you will use for every request to redis Caching strategies:
 * Lazy loading - populate cache on-demand (first hit - request data from db, all subsequent reads - take directly from cache).
-For this to work you should set TTL (time to live) to ensure that you always have last data (so if you ttl - 1 month, data would be stored in cache for 1 month, although they have been updated in underlying db after 2 minutes).
+For this to work you should set TTL (time to live) to ensure that you always have latest data (so if you ttl - 1 month, data would be stored in cache for 1 month, although they have been updated in underlying db after 2 minutes).
 * Write through - whenever update happened you first update cache and then db (or first update dy and then async update of cache)
 Downside if cache is not big enough, when new data arrived, LRU (least recently used) data is evicted from cache Cache is implemented as key-value pair.
 So if you want to store leaderboard in cache you have to store sha256 of query as key and result of query as string value.
 With cluster you distribute load across nodes/shards(in case of redis), it also protection against failure.
 If you have one node and it failed, your cache is failed, but if you have cluster of 10 nodes, and one node is failed, only 10% of cache is failed.
+All redis calls are blocking & sequential, cause redis is [single-threaded](https://redis.io/topics/latency).
+There are 2 types of cli:
+* standard - you wait for every command
-Redis cli examples (to get url open cluster and get primary node endpoint, don't use cluster endpoint):
+* asynchronous - use callback modes, due to network issues, requests send after can received response first Redis cli (almost all calls are blocking) examples (to get url open cluster and get primary node endpoint, don't use cluster endpoint):
 ```
 # send ping to verify connection
 redis-cli -h {REDIS_URL} ping